Shape Oak Park

 • Honoring our character.
 We're proposing gentle, incremental changes—thoughtful additions that preserve what makes Oak Park special while opening doors for young families, older adults, and everyone in between.

-Shape Oak Park is about ensuring the next generation can write their own Oak Park story.
+Shape Oak Park is about ensuring the next generation can write its own Oak Park story.

 What is Zoning & Why Does it Matter?